PrLeoTournesol/Lab_Power_Supply/README.md

 ![Connectors](Photos/Connectors_rs.jpg)

-To connect the display a recommend following the schematics.
+To connect the display a recommand following the schematics I made.
 For this I soldered the wires together with the provided connectors.
 If the wires are not the same as the one I used, please refer to the documentation of your display to avoid damaging it.
 Furthermore, I connected all the displays to the +5V as a main power supply as the +3.3V would not have been enough to power them.
 To turn on the power supply, the green wire (POWER_ON/OFF) needs to be shorted to GND, hence the button.